TOURS FOR FIRST-TIMERS

 NYC Discovery Walking Tours

-With 75 itineraries, NYC Walking Tours prides itself on offering Manhattan’s largest selection.
-Choices range from a pre-marathon look at Central Park to a Taste of Chinatown (dim sum and green-tea ice cream) or Brooklyn Heights/Cobble Hill (egg creams and spinach pie).
+With 100 itineraries, NYC Discovery prides itself on offering Manhattan’s largest selection.
+Choices range from areas like Central Park, to Civil War NY and Titanic, to a Taste of Chinatown (dim sum and green-tea ice cream) or Brooklyn Heights/Cobble Hill (egg creams and spinach pie).
 Guides emphasize quirky stuff, like the specific subway grate where Marilyn Monroe flashed her gams in The Seven Year Itch.
 Special holiday tours are also offered.

 Duration: 2 hours.